 After cell disruption or extraction, clarify the sample by centrifugation at 10 000 - 20 000 × g for 15 - 30 minutes.
-It is generally also recommended to pass the sample through a $0.22 - 0.45 \,\mu$ m filter, e.g., a syringe filter, to avoid transferring any remaining contaminating particles onto the column.
+It is generally also recommended to pass the sample through a 0.22 - 0.45 μ m filter, e.g., a syringe filter, to avoid transferring any remaining contaminating particles onto the column.
 Application of a sample that has not been properly clarified may reduce the performance and lifetime of the column.

 The sample should have a pH that confers a net charge to the target protein that is opposite to the charge of the column resin.
 The ionic strength should be low.
-The optimal binding conditions depend on the combination of the pH and the ionic strength.
+Optimal binding conditions are a result of the combination of the pH and the ionic strength.
 The sample solution may therefore be adjusted before being applied to the column.
-It is generally recommended that the sample should have pH and conductivity similar with the binding buffer.
-Sample adjustments can be done by dilution using for example the binding buffer, by fast chromatographic desalting, see "Related products".
+It is generally recommended that the sample should have a pH and conductivity similar to the binding buffer.
+Sample adjustments can be done by dilution using for example the binding buffer, by fast chromatographic desalting (see "Related products") or diafiltration, or through adjusting the pH by addition of an acid or base.